 Believe it or not, but almost third of all people in the U.S. haven’t visited the dentist even once this year.
 That makes sense because, after all, they are just teeth and gums, right?
 Wrong!

-In this blog, HealthMarkets reviews why you ought to give yourself the tools to protect yourself.
+In this article, HealthMarkets reviews why you ought to give yourself the tools to protect yourself.
 More than 800,000 emergency room visits each year are the result of preventable dental issues.
-Proving that dental issues are much more than cosmetic!
+Proving that dental issues are much more than cosmetic.